 Subsection 19.607.2 is intended to preserve residential neighborhood character by minimizing the impacts created by the parking and storing of commercial vehicles, pleasure crafts, and recreational vehicles.
-The standards of Subsection 19.607.2 apply to off-street parking areas for cottage clusters, rowhouses, duplexes single-family attached dwellings, single-family detached dwellings, and residential homes in all zones.
+The standards of Subsection 19.607.2 apply to off-street parking areas for cottage clusters, rowhouses, duplexes, single-family detached dwellings, and residential homes in all zones.

-- A. Commercial vehicles shall not be permitted to be parked or stored in the front yard or required street side yard on cottage cluster, rowhouse, duplex single-family attached dwellings, single-family detached dwelling, or residential home properties.
-Commercial vehicles may be present anywhere on these properties for up to 12 hours in 1 day if the vehicle is engaged in loading or unloading materials for a residence(s). - B. Recreational vehicles and pleasure crafts on cottage cluster, rowhouse, duplex single-family attached dwellings, single-family detached, or residential home properties must comply with the following regulations: - 1.
+A. Commercial vehicles shall not be permitted to be parked or stored in the front yard or required street side yard on cottage cluster, rowhouse, duplex, single-family detached dwelling, or residential home properties.
+Commercial vehicles may be present anywhere on these properties for up to 12 hours in 1 day if the vehicle is engaged in loading or unloading materials for a residence(s).

+- B. Recreational vehicles and pleasure crafts on cottage cluster, rowhouse, duplex, singlefamily detached, or residential home properties must comply with the following regulations: - 1.
 On residential lots less than 1 acre, only 1 recreational vehicle or private pleasure craft that is not located in an enclosed structure such as a garage shall be allowed.
 Canoes and other crafts less than 12 ft long shall be exempt from this requirement.
-On lots larger than 1 acre, 1 additional recreational vehicle or private pleasure craft that is not located in an enclosed structure is allowed for each 1/2 acre of area over 1 acre. - No vehicle or pleasure craft shall be lived in, have housekeeping maintained, or have hook-up to utilities while parked or stored on, or otherwise attached or moored to, a lot used for a cottage cluster, rowhouse, duplex single-family attached dwellings, single-family detached dwelling, or residential home.
+On lots larger than 1 acre, 1 additional recreational vehicle or private pleasure craft that is not located in an enclosed structure is allowed for each 1/2 acre of area over 1 acre. - 2.
+No vehicle or pleasure craft shall be lived in, have housekeeping maintained, or have hook-up to utilities while parked or stored on, or otherwise attached or moored to, a lot used for a cottage cluster, rowhouse, duplex, single-family detached dwelling, or residential home.